laderast/hugo_website/content/teaching.md

 date: "2016-05-05T21:48:51-07:00"
 ---

-## Current Academic Coursework
+## Current Academic Coursework at OHSU and PSU

 I teach in the summer hybrid [*BMI569/669 Data Analytics*](http://www.ohsu.edu/xd/education/schools/school-of-medicine/departments/clinical-departments/dmice/current-students/student-resources/upload/BMI-569_669-Data-Analytics-Syllabus-SU16-2.pdf) course at OHSU (Hybrid course co-taught with Kaiser Permanente Data & Information Management Enhancement (DIME) group).

 I am also a co-instructor for [*BMI551/651 Bioinformatics and Computational Biology II: Statistical Methods*](http://www.ohsu.edu/xd/education/schools/school-of-medicine/departments/clinical-departments/dmice/current-students/student-resources/upload/BMI-551-Syllabus-WI16.pdf), providing drop-in sessions for R programming and general tutoring.

-We are teaching an introductory bootcamp in python called [*NEU640 Python Bootcamp for Neuroscientists.*](https://github.com/dasaderi/python_neurobootcamp) Taught with Stephen David and Brad Buran.
+We are teaching an introductory bootcamp in python called [*NEU640 Python Bootcamp for Neuroscientists.*](https://github.com/dasaderi/python_neurobootcamp).
+This is a week-long course meant to introduce neuroscience students to the basics of python with data types familiar to them, including imaging and electrophysiology data.
+Taught with Stephen David, Brad Buran, Daniela Sadieri, Lucille Moore, Charlie Heller, Zack Schwartz.
 Winter Quarter, 2018.

 I am course co-director for  *HSMP/PHE410 Introduction to Health Informatics.* at Portland State University.
 Spring Quarter, 2018.

+## DataCamp

+I have a [free online introductory course at DataCamp called the RBootcamp](https://www.datacamp.com/courses/rbootcamp).
+In this course, we cover the basics of visualization, data munging, and basic statistics using the [tidyverse in R](http://tidyverse.org).
+It is freely available to everyone, but registration is required.

+I am currently developing a course called *Statistical Analysis of Networks in R* for DataCamp.
+More info as it develops.

 ## Training Materials/Workshops